Flask Deployment

 After you have an account created, you can create a new project and deploy your Flask application to AWS.

-If you haven't connected your Flightcontrol account to GitHub yet, let's do that now.
-Click the "Continue with GitHub" button and start the connection process.
-Be sure to authorize access to the Flask repository you created earlier.
+If you haven’t connected your Flightcontrol account to GitHub yet, let’s do that now.
+Be sure to authorize access to the Flask repository you plan to deploy.

 Follow our guide on Connecting Flightcontrol to GitHub to walk you through the necessary steps.